lauranyberg/lauranyberg-repository/week-3/cs/README.md

 We will release it with changes at least by the Friday before the week begins. -->

-It's time to fetch changes from Pukeko's phase-0-unit-1 master repo to get the newly-released curriculum.
+It's time to fetch changes from Kakapo's phase-0-unit-1 master repo to get the newly-released curriculum.
 Make sure you are in the master branch of your phase-0-unit-1 repo.
 Check where you are in your terminal first.
 DO NOT try fetching these changes into your [USERNAME].github.io repo.
 You will mess things up!
 Follow [these instructions](https://github.com/enspiral-dev-academy/phase-0-handbook/blob/master/fetching-changes.md) for fetching changes.

 C# Labs
 -------